The legendary Apple research group that shaped our world

 QuickTime VR also came with hotspots for navigation between panoramas–an invention you use every time you navigate through Streetview, too.
 It also let people view objects from any angle.
 If you’ve ever shopped on the web and rotated a car or Lego toy in 3D space, you’ve used QuickTime VR–or a copycat technology.

-A UI Trick Found Across The Web
+A UI Trick Found Everywhere

 Today, when you get an email on your phone with a telephone number, an email, or a street address, this info gets automatically highlighted so you can carry out tasks with it.
 This may seem like a very simple thing, but it wasn’t when the ATG came up with the idea in the mid-’90s.
 Until then, computers didn’t interpret text at all.